Macro coverage with fibre or microwave backhaul for concentrated village or township demand.

 Macro radio for reach, FWA for broadband fill.

-Fiber, microwave, satellite, or hybrid SD-WAN per site.
+Fibre, microwave, satellite, or hybrid SD-WAN per site.

 Transport is selected per site, including hybrid and failover paths.